mathieu-benoit/mathieu-benoit.github.io/website/content/posts/2020/02/buildah.md

 title: buildah, a tool to facilitate building oci container images
 date: 2020-02-01
 tags: [azure, containers, kubernetes]
-description: let's build your own oci container images with buildah.
+description: let's build your own oci container images with buildah
 ---
 My previous blog article was about some [findings and learnings I got with podman, a daemonless container engine](https://alwaysupalwayson.blogspot.com/2020/01/podman-daemonless-container-engine.html).
 With podman we are able to run commands like: `podman pull|push|tag|run|images|ps` and many others (`podman help`) without any Docker Daemon installed.
 And again, at the end of the day, if you are comfortable with that, you could uninstall Docker and do this: `alias docker=podman`.